 When a remote DVS is down, all users’ VM boxes will be taken over by the HQ server, all Auto Attendant requests will be forwarded to the HQ server and all Workgroups will be routed to the backup destination which can be a workgroup on the HQ server.
 Usually the biggest issue affecting users in this scenario is their desktop client may not auto redirect traffic to the HQ server so, they may not have access to communicator.

 When the HQ server does down this usually means your phone system is limping along but by having a local DVS at the HQ site, we can offload a lot of responsibilities from the HQ server.
 In this case the only things we lose are Shoreware Director access for administration of the system, reporting and directory access.
 All VM boxes, Auto Attendants, Workgroup and desktop clients are handled by the DVS.

 When your HQ site goes down due to complete power loss or a natural disaster, the San Jose site in this scenario will continue to function since it has it’s own dial tone, ShoreGear switches and local DVS.
 We have a few options if the HQ site is going to be down for a long time.

-If your interested in learning more about ways to make the most of your unified communications and contact center operations, make sure to check out our monthly webinars on the link below.
+If your interested in learning more about ways to make the most of your unified communications and contact center operations, make sure to check out our monthly webinars.
 We host several complimentary webinars each month.
 Our webinars cover in-depth admin training, ShoreTel upgrade updates and much more.
 We walk through scenarios, new systems and system upgrades and are available to answer your questions.
 We are dedicated to knowledge sharing and innovative solutions for business communications.
 Our webinars fill up quickly though so be sure to register to guarantee your spot!